ghuntley/ghuntley.github.io/_drafts/_posts/xamarin-application-semantic-versioning.md

 **MINOR when:**

-- any shared logic change (i.e. changes in portable class library) that isn't related to the user interface.
+- any shared logic change (i.e. changes in portable class library) that isn't able to be shared across all plaforms

 **PATCH when:**